zarr-developers/governance/GOVERNANCE.md

-Members of the steering council also have the "owner" role within the [zarr-developers GitHub organization](https://github.com/zarr-developers/) and are ultimately responsible for managing the [zarr-developers](https://github.com/zarr-developers) GitHub account, the [@zarr_dev](https://twitter.com/zarr_dev) twitter account, the [zarr website]( https://zarr-developers.github.io), and other similar zarr owned resources.
+Members of the steering council also have the "owner" role within the [zarr-developers GitHub organization](https://github.com/zarr-developers/) and are ultimately responsible for managing the [zarr-developers](https://github.com/zarr-developers) GitHub account, the [@zarr_dev](https://twitter.com/zarr_dev) twitter account, the [Zarr website]( https://zarr-developers.github.io), and other similar Zarr-owned resources.

 The steering council is currently fixed in size to five members.
 This number may be increased in the future, but will always be an odd number to ensure a simple majority vote outcome is always possible.
-The initial steering council of zarr consists of
+The initial steering council of Zarr consists of

 * [Ryan Abernathey](https://github.com/rabernat)